marshall7m/terraform-aws-infrastructure-live-ci/README.md

 - Create Workspace webhook with AGW API to tell Codebuild to pass next configuration when apply is successful
 - Create workspace for each AWS account
 - Create workspace notifaction for email/slack

+# Pipeline Flow

+Codebuild: Queue incoming PRs

+Codebuild: Get depedency order and run Step Function
+    Triggers:
+        - Cloudwatch trigger by parent SF success
+        - Webhook associated with current PR no matter state of execution
+    - If new commit only contains changes to cfg within dependency run order:
+        - run tg plan-all from changed cfg
+        - reason: removes unnecessary tf plans that can be assumed to be not related to PR

+SF:
+    Lambda:
+        - Create/Update s3 artifact run order
+        - Pass next cfg from depdency order to deployment -> Codebuild deployment
+        Reject ->
+        - Rollback upstream cfg
+        - Allow for new commits for retries
+            - Fail Step function execution to prevent CW trigger next in queue
+            - Allow x retries of new commits to execution